terrytianyuzhang/terrytianyuzhang.github.io/_pages/about.md

   - /about.html
 ---

+I am an Assistant Professor in the Department of Statistics and Applied Probability ([PSTAT](https://www.pstat.ucsb.edu/about)) at the University of California, Santa Barbara.

-I am a postdoctoral researcher at [Department of Statistics & Data Science](https://www.cmu.edu/dietrich/statistics-datascience/index.html), Carnegie Mellon University, hosted by Dr. [Kathryn Roeder](https://www.stat.cmu.edu/~roeder/) and Dr. [Jing Lei](https://www.stat.cmu.edu/~jinglei/).
+From 2022 to June.
+2025, I was a postdoctoral researcher at [Department of Statistics & Data Science](https://www.cmu.edu/dietrich/statistics-datascience/index.html), Carnegie Mellon University, hosted by Dr. [Kathryn Roeder](https://www.stat.cmu.edu/~roeder/) and Dr. [Jing Lei](https://www.stat.cmu.edu/~jinglei/).

-I received my PhD (2022) from [Department of Biostatistics](https://www.biostat.washington.edu/), University of Washington.
+I received my PhD (2017-22) from [Department of Biostatistics](https://www.biostat.washington.edu/), University of Washington.
 My dissertation advisor was Dr. [Noah Simon](https://www.biostat.washington.edu/people/noah-simon).
 Before graduate school, I double-majored in biology and math at Peking University (2013-17).
 I also worked on business-motivated problems at Amazon and FOXO Technologies.

-**I will join [PSTAT](https://www.pstat.ucsb.edu/about) at the University of California, Santa Barbara in Fall 2025.**

 ## Research Interests